oprienrico/fwf_orm/README.md

 ####SQL based filters

-You can use filter based on SQL (everything is appended after the keyword "WHERE")
+You can use filter based on SQL (everything is appended after the keyword `WHERE`)

 	FWFList *listobjs = [[EntityTest objects] filterWithSQLPredicate:@"name = 'Jack White'"];